NEW! PFAS water tests, other PFAS tests.

 Which household products typically contain PFAS?

 There are over 10,000 different PFAS chemicals used in all sorts of products.
 Almost any product that is non-stick, stain-resistant, or water-repellant contains PFAS.
-In the home, major sources of PFAS include furniture, carpets, rugs, and other treated materials.
+In the home, major sources of PFAS include furniture, carpets, and other treated materials.
 Household cleaning products like glass cleaners, fabric cleaners and treatments, floor waxes and polishes, and dishwasher rinse aids are also culprits.
 Products that have high gloss or longer-lasting features also typically contain PFAS, especially cosmetics, makeup, and personal products, as well as shave gel, dental floss, and bandages.

 How does PFAS get into our bodies?